tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * The Ethereum Virtual Machine is a sandboxed environment backed by a virtual stack and capable of performing calculations.
 There's an EVM embedded within every Ethereum full node on the Ethereum network.
 Since code executes inside the sandboxed processes of the Ethereum node, machine code remains isolated from the host machine.
 Let's break down the levels of the following graphic.

-* Higher-level language
+* High-level language

- * Solidity is the `Higher Level Language` of the EVM.
+ * Solidity is the `High-level language` of the EVM.

- * A higher level language allows code to be written that is independent of a particular computer's hardware.
+ * A high-level language allows code to be written that is independent of a particular computer's hardware.

- * A higher level language is a language that is more easily understandable for humans than machine code.
+ * A high-level language is a language that is more easily understandable for humans than machine code.

- * A higher level language cannot be understood by a computer; it has to be compiled to machine code by the compiler before it can be understood.
+ * A high-level language cannot be understood by a computer; it has to be compiled to machine code by the compiler before it can be understood.

 * Machine Code